rocket-pool/RPIPs/RPIPs/RPIP-34.md

 ---

 ### VOP Usage - Overview
-> A Living informational RPIP that lists the currently defined VOPs and the RPIPs in which they are defined.
+> A Living informational RPIP that lists and summarizes currently defined VOPs such as VOP-EMC-MEMBERSELECT.

 * The VOP overview is a summary of defined VOPs within Rocket Pool.
 * The VOP overview SHOULD exist as a living, informational RPIP maintained by the RPIP Editors.